Tornevall/tornevalls-resurs-bank-payment-gateway-for-woocommerce/readme.txt

 == Description ==

-**Please note that there is a known problem with WooCommerce blocks for the checkout for which payment methods are not properly displayed.
-This can be fixed by removing the content in the checkout-page blocks and add the shortcode [woocommerce_checkout] instead.**

 A payment is expected to be simple, secure and fast, regardless of whether it takes place in a physical store or online.
 With over 6 million customers around the Nordics, we make sure to be up-to-date with smart payment solutions where customers shop.

 At checkout, your customer can choose between several flexible payment options, something that not only provides a better shopping experience but also generates more and larger purchases.